OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 - Quantities are in SI units (kg, m, s); angles are in degrees and angular velocities are in rad/s
-- Reference lines should be monotonically increasing or decreasing in their primary direction; overlapping points will cause an error
+- Reference lines should be monotonically increasing or decreasing in their primary direction (x, y, z); overlapping nodes will cause an error
 - The kite coordinate system (body frame) is

  - x pointed forward (in the primary direction of flight)